 - When a hawk flew past the triangular window, I shrank like a mouse.

 - From the bedroom a slight clanking downstairs–“They’re coming through the pipe!”
 But no, a pan-lid had slipped on a shelf.

 - When I shut the door of a downstairs bedroom to make another inspection, I stopped breathing until an ebony shape hanging on the door resolved into an oversize metal dragonfly.

 - When Marge thought she was witnessing the shape and shadow of another bat, she realized that it was an illusion–until it wasn’t.
-For yet another guest had overstayed.
+For yet another guest had overstayed by hanging in corner.

 - When I surveyed the pine ceiling and beams, every knothole looked a bit sinister.